Frostbite and Frostnip

-Remove all wet clothing.
+- Remove all wet clothing.
 Wet clothes draw heat away from the body.

-Don't use heating pads, stoves, fireplaces, or radiators to rewarm because the affected skin can be numb and easily burn.
+- Don't use heating pads, stoves, fireplaces, or radiators to rewarm because the affected skin can be numb and easily burn.

 Call your doctor if sensation does not return or your child has signs of frostbite.

 - What You Need to Know in an Emergency